 Gus Beaudoin was born on May 3, 1952, and started playing bass guitar at age 13.
 With almost 40 years of musical experience to draw from, Gus is well-respected by his peers for his talent and tenacity.
 Players such as Tim Bogart, Chris Squire, Stanley Clarke, and also early Motown and the Monkees were big influences on Gus’s powerful and rock-solid style.
 Gus has toured across the United States and Canada playing many styles of music, including rock, country, jazz, disco, and classical.
 Gus and Tom Quinn joined up in 1997 and started playing Floyd music anywhere someone would let them set-up their equipment, out of pure love for the music of Pink Floyd.

 Randy McStine is a young native of Endicott, NY.
 Beginning his music career at the age of ten, McStine has continued on a path of musical discovery and self-reinvention as an artist.
-Since the birth of his solo project, Lo-Fi Resistance, in 2010, Randy has branched out into many new territories as a musician.
-Recently, his work has been used for national television commercials, as well as being hired to perform alongside members of Yes and Triumph on a tribute album to the Canadian rock trio, Rush.
-The new Lo-Fi Resistance album, Chalk Lines, was released on December 11th, 2012.
-A year and a half in the making, the album is a powerful hybrid of Alt-Rock, Singer-Songwriter, and Progressive influences.
+Since the birth of his solo project, Lo-Fi Resistance, in 2010, Randy has branched out into many territories as a musician.
+The latest Lo-Fi Resistance album, Chalk Lines, was released at the end of 2012.
+The album is a powerful hybrid of Alt-Rock, Singer-Songwriter, and Progressive influences.
 Featuring members of Porcupine Tree and King’s X, Chalk Lines is the most exciting chapter of McStine’s work to date.

 Jesse Molloy, saxophone player based out of San Diego is a dynamic complement to the PFX sound.
 Jesse tours nationally with his group, On The One, which is lead by Jesse and PFX drummer John Staten.
 Jesse has toured internationally with several acts, including the Giant People Ensemble, and the Jamaican National Orchestra.
 Molloy has shared stages with many including Karl Denson and the Wailers.
 He has studied under the great Charles McPherson and Rhett Bender.